 You may be thinking that you’d have trouble trusting a piece of technology rather than a professional to do such a crucial job, and we completely understand why.
 But you might change your mind when you consider the amount of physical and mental strain that is put on exhausted hospital staff every day.
 There are so many people’s lives on the line, so many medications to remember and administer, so many names and other facts to try to keep in one’s working memory.
 Most of us would trust a calculator’s computation more than a human’s…so why not trust artificial intelligence to give you error-free diabetes treatment as well?

-This product probably isn’t available in a hospital near you yet, but we hope it will be soon, for your convenience and peace of mind, as well as to free up some of the valuable time nurses and doctors need to help their patients—yourself included—return to good health.
+This product isn’t available in a hospital near you yet, but we hope it will be soon, for your convenience and peace of mind, as well as to free up some of the valuable time nurses and doctors need to help their patients—yourself included—return to good health.
 Admetsys has completed three successful clinical trials in the U.S. and is working on one in Europe.
-They hope to have their device approved by the FDA within the year.

 Is it also possible that this completely hands-off system will inspire future diabetes management devices that could be worn at home rather than in the hospital?
 Will we one day have insulin pumps that are also capable of injecting glucose and don’t need you to tell them when to do it?
 Only time will tell.